 If you do plan to return to the UK between trips than an annual multi-trip policy may be better for you depending on the duration of your trips and activities you plan to participate in.

 Insurers will differ in the adventure activities they cover.
 They may also want to know the frequency of your planned participation in hazardous sports, is it a one off or the main purpose of your trip?

-With Admiral travel insurance, activities such as surfing and safari are included as standard but if you wish to go shark diving or gorge walking, you’ll need to tell us in advance.
+With Admiral Adventure Sports Travel Insurance, activities such as surfing and safari are included as standard but if you want to go shark diving or gorge walking, you’ll need to tell us in advance.

 Working or volunteering abroad is not covered by all insurers.
 If this is something you plan to do then you may need to seek out a more specialised policy.

 Admiral offers cover if you wait on tables or undertake office work, but not if you do manual work on a farm for example.

 If you’re planning to stay in Europe for the duration of your year out, then you may be able to save money by opting for a Europe only policy.